emacsmirror/python-mode/doc/commands-python-mode.rst

 --------------------------
 Go to the beginning of a compound python expression.

-With numeric ARG do it that many times.

 A a compound python expression might be concatenated by "." operator, thus composed by minor python expressions.

 If already at the beginning or before a expression, go to next expression in buffer upwards